FEATURED CREDIT CARDS

 About the Author

-This site is built on real-world experience—not theory—with a focus on helping people avoid costly mistakes and make informed financial decisions.
+This site is built on real-world experience—not theory—with a focus on helping people avoid costly mistakes and make informed financial decisions that benefit them long-term.

 Found this guide helpful?
-Bookmark it for future reference as you continue your financial journey!
+Save this for later as you continue your financial journey!

 FICO® Credit Scores

-A FICO® Score is a specific, proprietary type of credit score created by the Fair Isaac Corporation (FICO).
-It is the most widely used credit scoring model, with approximately 90% of top U.S. lenders using a FICO® Score to make lending decisions.
+A FICO® Score is a proprietary credit score created by the Fair Isaac Corporation (FICO).
+About 90% of top U.S. lenders use it to make lending decisions.

 FICO® Score Ranges: